B i o g r a p h y

 Benjamin Goodman was born in Oxford, England in 1990 and made aliyah at the age of thirteen.
 He played both piano and violin since the age of five.
 But, soon after arriving in Israel, decided to concentrate solely on piano.
 It was then that his first serious study of the piano began, under the guidance of his teacher Esther Narkis.
 He served as an Exceptional Musician in the IDF for three years, where he initiated a series of explained concerts for trainee officers and combat soldiers, and facilitated the donation of pianos to two army bases.

 Following his army service he continued studying piano with Prof Eitan Globerson at the Jerusalem Academy of Music and Dance, receiving a 100% for his BMus and MMus graduating recitals.
-He recently graduated with honors his Post-Graduate Diploma at Mannes College of Music, NYC, where he received the 2017 Steinway Award, a prize donated by Steinway & Sons given to an outstanding pianist representing Mannes College.
+In 2017, he graduated with honors his Post-Graduate Diploma at Mannes College of Music, NYC, where he received the 2017 Steinway Award, a prize donated by Steinway & Sons given to an outstanding pianist representing Mannes College.
+Mr. Goodman has recently begun his doctoral studies at the Royal College of Music in London.

 He has performed with the St. Christofer Chamber Orchestra (2018), the Texas Festival Orchestra (2017), the Raanana Symphonette Orchestra (2013), the Jerusalem Academy Symphony Orchestra (2014) and the Jerusalem Symphony Orchestra (2005).
 He has also given public solo performances throughout Israel and the US, as well as in Germany, Spain, Italy, Serbia, Lithuania and New Zealand.
 Mr. Goodman was invited to give masterclasses, seminars and concerts in Shanghai, China, in the summer of 2018.

-His studies have been generously supported by scholarships from Mannes College, The New School, New York, the Jerusalem Academy, and, since 2008, by the America-Israel Cultural Foundation.
+His studies have been generously supported by scholarships from the Royal College of Music, London (RCM Studentship Holder); Mannes College, The New School, New York; the Jerusalem Academy, and, since 2008, by the America-Israel Cultural Foundation.

 His debut audio CD “Piano Works by Sara Feigin performed by Benjamin Goodman” was released in March 2018, receiving excellent reviews and praise from prestigious classical music magazines such as Gramophone UK.

 Mr Goodman spent six months as a resident artist on Kibbutz Samar in southern Israel as a piano and music teacher and as a piano teacher at the regional district elementary school in Yotvata (2019).
-He is currently working as a piano teacher at the Jerusalem Conservatory of Music’s East Jerusalem branch called “Ibdaa” (2019).
+He is currently working as a piano teacher at the Jerusalem Academy of Music’s Conservatory and its East Jerusalem branch called “Ibdaa” (2019 – )